dper/kanjiscripts/README.md

 Scripts
 =======

 * `make_cards.rb`.
-Makes text for Japanese/English flash cards.
-You should run this script first.
+After grabbing the dependencies, run this script to make a *large* file containing English and Japanese sentence pairs.
+You can search or filter this file for example sentences containing just the words you like.
+The resulting file will be called `pairs.txt`.
 * `find_ono.rb`.
 Lists onomatopoiec words as noted in edict.
 * `list_tags.rb`.
 Lists tags used in the Tatoeba sentence corpus.
 On its own this is not useful, but one can use the output in other scripts to filter based on tags.
 * `kana.rb`.
 A script for generating a phonetic (kana) reading of a Japanese sentence.
 This script has errors and I recommend against using it for anything.
 It is here only for your viewing pleasure.